 - In 2014, our Open Optional students artwork auctioned for $10,000 at the Petroleum Wives Winter Gala with proceeds donated to Children's Lunchbox Fund.

 - In 2010, Physical Education Teachers Ben Elbow and Melissa Lamebull-Ingram received the district’s Denali Award.

-- In 2009, Susitna’s students, staff, and parents completed another service learning projects to improve the school facility, upgrade the school artwork and provide a school wide recycling project.
+- In 2009, Susitna’s students, staff, and parents completed another service-learning project to improve the school facility, upgrade the school artwork and provide a school-wide recycling project.

 - In May 2007, Susitna earned the Green Star Award for the most outstanding recycling agency in Alaska.

 Susitna also provides many after school activities, which include a running club (with over 100 participants), school chorus, dance club, basketball, technology club, and so much more.